Douglas Chapman (politician)

 Douglas Chapman (born 5 January 1955) is a Scottish National Party (SNP) politician.
-He has been the Member of Parliament (MP) for Dunfermline and West Fife since the 2015 general election.
-He is the SNP's Small Business, Enterprise and Innovation spokesperson.
+He served as the Member of Parliament (MP) for Dunfermline and West Fife from the 2015 general election until he stood down at the 2024 general election.
+He served as the SNP's Small Business, Enterprise and Innovation spokesperson whilst in Parliament.

 Early life

 Chapman was born in Edinburgh and grew up in Livingston and West Calder.
 He attended West Calder High School and has lived in the Dunfermline area since 1990, serving as a councillor for Rosyth and North Queensferry ward on Fife Council for nine years before becoming an MP.

 Political career

 At the 2010 general election Chapman contested the Kirkcaldy and Cowdenbeath seat, but was defeated by the Labour Prime Minister Gordon Brown by over 23,000 votes.
 Five years later in Dunfermline and West Fife, however, he took 50.3% of the overall vote with a 39.6% swing from his Labour predecessor Thomas Docherty.
-It was his third attempt to take the seat, having been defeated in 2005 and in a by-election in 2006.
+It was his third attempt to take the seat, having been defeated in 2005 (coming third of six with 18.9%) and in a by-election in 2006 (coming third of nine with 21%).
 He retained his seat at the 2017 general election with a 35.5% share of the vote but a much reduced majority of only 844.

 In the 2019 general election, Chapman held his seat, securing 23,727 votes.
 His nearest rival was Labour candidate Cara Hilton (who nearly defeated Chapman in 2017), who secured 13,028 votes.

 In the 2020 SNP internal elections, Chapman was elected as SNP National Treasurer replacing Colin Beattie who had served for 16 years.

 In May 2021 he resigned as SNP National Treasurer stating that he "had not received the support or financial information required to carry out the fiduciary duties of National Treasurer."

 Between July 2018 and November 2019, Chapman was a member of the Public Accounts Committee, which examines the value for money of government projects, programmes, and service delivery.

 Chapman was a member of the UK Delegation to the NATO Parliamentary Assembly from 2017 to 2020.
 For a period, he was the only Scottish MP on the assembly.

+On 27 June 2023, he announced he would stand down at the 2024 general election.